CherryBerryKiwi/Telegram-Cloud-Print-Server/README.txt

 HOW TO USE:
 - Download this, install_requirements.bat
 - Copy everything to C:\chrome-auto-print, create folders "C:\chrome-auto-print\printing" and "printing\Done Jobs"
-- Share C:\chrome-auto-print\printing over the LAN using Samba.
+- Share C:\chrome-auto-print\printing over the LAN using Samba (if needed).
 - Edit the [set token and rename this file to telegram_listener.py].py
 - Then run run_all.bat
 =======